Get Help Today(877) 648-4288

 Unfortunately, people abuse these pills for enjoyment and not for the sole reason of inducing sleep, which has resulted in hallucinations.
 These drugs are only meant for people who suffer from insomnia or have an inability to sleep and should only be taken when needed or as prescribed by a doctor.

-- Ambien – Ambien (Zolpidem) is marketed as being less addictive than benzodiazepines.
-However, due to its fading effectiveness, an addiction can start within just two weeks.
+- Ambien – Ambien (Zolpidem) is marketed as being less addictive than Benzodiazepines.
+However, due to its fading effectiveness, an addiction can start within just 2 weeks.

 - Lunesta – Lunesta (Eszopiclone) is another sleep aid, commonly in the form of small circular white or blue pills.
 They only come in 1mg-3mg since they should only be taken for a short amount of time.